SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Operators.rst

 * Any bits that fall off the edge of the integer's storage are discarded
 * Zeroes are inserted in the spaces left behind

-This approach is known as a *logical shift*.
+This approach is known as a :newTerm:`logical shift`.

 The illustration below shows the results of ``11111111 << 1`` (which is ``11111111`` shifted to the left by ``1`` place),